repans/Software-Design-and-Architecture-Specialization/Service-Oriented-Architecture/Week-4/Quiz-Final-Exam.md

 - [ ] blue pages
 - [ ] green pages
-- [ ] yellow pages
+- [x] yellow pages
 - [ ] white pages

 ### 19. Under which data structure of UDDI will you find a reference to the WSDL description?

 - [ ] businessEntity
-- [ ] tModel
+- [x] tModel
 - [ ] businessService
 - [ ] serviceInterface

 ### 20. What is the difference between coordination and composition in the context of services?

-- [ ] coordination is focused on pairwise interactions
+- [ ] composition uses only objects
 - [ ] coordination can only be done in a synchronous way
-- [ ] composition exposes a combination of services as another service
+- [x] composition exposes a combination of services as another service
-- [ ] composition uses only objects
+- [ ] coordination is focused on pairwise interactions

 ### 21. Consider the following two statements.
 Choose the one correct option.